deta-aditya/lullet-temp/README.md

 2. User can filter the bullet points' type by clicking the filter tab chips.
 3. User can type in a new bullet point in a daily log card, be it a new one or existing.
 4. User can press \e to change the bullet point into event, \n into note, and \t into task.
-5. User can click on a written task to cyclically finish it, cancel it and reset it to to do.
+5. User can click on a written task to cyclically finish it, cancel it and reset it to todo.
-6. User can save an daily log card that has changed.
+6. User can save a daily log card that has changed.

 ## Steps